-Paintless Dent Repair (PDR)
+Paintless Dent Repair

-Most hail and overspray is repaired through a process known as “Paintless Dent Repair” (PDR).
+Most hail and minor dents are repaired through a process known as Paintless Dent Repair (PDR).

-PDR is a specialized technique that returns a car to its pre-hail condition while preserving factory paint and panels.
+Paintless Dent Repair is a specialized technique that returns a car to its pre-hail condition while preserving factory paint and panels.

-Because PDR is the least invasive and fastest repair method for hail damage, it is the preferred repair method by auto manufacturers and should be the first technique utilized before defaulting to traditional repair methods.
+Because PDR is the least invasive and fastest repair method for hail damage, it is the preferred method by auto manufacturers and should be the first technique utilized before defaulting to traditional repair methods.

-What is Paintless Dent Repair (PDR)
+What is Paintless Dent Repair?

 In most cases, there is no evidence the dent ever existed.

-What are the Benefits of Paintless Dent Repair (PDR)
+Benefits of Paintless Dent Repair

-- Maintain your car’s original appearance.
 The PDR process does not use paint, so there is no worry about matching the paint color or texture.

-- Save time.
 Minor door dents and dings can usually be repaired in just a few hours.
 Auto hail damage can be repaired within one to two days, as compared to the conventional auto body shop work time of one to three weeks.

-- Protect the environment.
 Because PDR does not use any paints or fillers, no hazardous chemicals are released into the environment.

 Not at all.
 PDR has been in practice in auto factories around the world for over 40 years, and the general public has enjoyed the benefits of PDR since the late 1980s.
 The thin gauged metal and flexible polyurethane paint of today’s cars makes the PDR process an ideal solution for fixing minor dents, dings and hail damage.

-How much does Paintless Dent Repair (PDR) Cost?
+How much does Paintless Dent Repair cost?

 It depends on how much damage you have, the location of the damage, and the size and depth of the dents and dings.
 With a full auto hail damage repair, most auto insurance companies will cover the damages 100%, outside of the deductible.
-Solution Works PDR makes it easy to get your damage accessed.
-Just give us a call to locate a repair shop near you, or you can simply fill out our quick and easy free estimation form.
+SolutionWorks’ PDR makes it easy to get your damage assessed.
+Simply contact us or visit our Locations page to find a repair shop near you.